Hughie Green

-Hugh Hughes Green (2 February 1920 – 3 May 1997) was an English radio and television presenter, game show host and actor.
+Hugh Hughes Green OStJ (2 February 1920 – 3 May 1997) was an English radio and television presenter, game show host and actor.

 Early life

 Green was born in Marylebone, London, to a Scottish father, Hugh Aitchison Green, a former British Army officer from Glasgow who made his fortune supplying canned fish to the Allied forces in the First World War, and an English mother, Violet Elenore (née Price), from Surrey, the daughter of an Irish gardener.
 The family had a home in Meopham, Kent, where the children lived with their mother, who took frequent lovers, while their father did business from the Savoy Hotel, and often stayed there.
 Green attended Arnold House School, a boys' prep school, in the St John's Wood district of Westminster, Greater London.

 Career

 Child performer

-After the family business went bankrupt, Green's father encouraged his stage-obsessed son into performance, and by the age of 14 Hughie Green had his own BBC Radio show and created and toured with his own all-children cast concert party called "Hughie Green and his Gang".
-After an extensive tour of Canada, in 1935 Green appeared in his first film, Midshipman Easy, then went to Hollywood, California where he appeared in the film Tom Brown's School Days and at the Cocoanut Grove with his cabaret act.
+After the family business went bankrupt, Green's father encouraged his stage-obsessed son into performance, and by the age of 14, Hughie Green had his own BBC Radio show and created and toured with his own all-children cast concert party called "Hughie Green and his Gang".
+After an extensive tour of Canada, in 1935 Green appeared in his first film, Midshipman Easy, then went to Hollywood, California, where he appeared in the film Tom Brown's School Days and at the Cocoanut Grove with his cabaret act.